Vaishno Devi Temple: Activities by SMVDSB

 The primary challenge created by this mass pilgrimage is the extreme environmental stress on the Trikuta Hills, leading to significant geological and safety risks.
-A series of events in 2025 provides a verifiable case study of this central challenge and the Board's multi-pronged response.
+A series of events in 2025 provides a case study of this central challenge and the Board's multi-pronged response.

-On August 26, 2025, a devastating landslide struck at Adhkuwari, a critical juncture on the Vaishno Devi pilgrimage route, claiming the lives of 35 pilgrims and underscoring the perilous terrain's vulnerability to natural hazards.
+On August 26, 2025, a devastating landslide struck at Adhkuwari, a critical juncture on the Vaishno Devi pilgrimage route, killing 35 pilgrims and underscoring the terrain's vulnerability to natural hazards.
 The tragedy prompted swift legal repercussions: a Jammu resident lodged a criminal complaint demanding the filing of a First Information Report (FIR) against officials of the Shri Mata Vaishno Devi Shrine Board (SMVDSB), including CEO Sachin Kumar Vaishya, on charges of "criminal negligence."
 The allegations centered on the Board's purported failure to issue advisories or halt the yatra despite explicit weather warnings and a "red alert" from the Meteorological Department and the Jammu and Kashmir Union Territory Disaster Management Authority (JKUTDMA).
 In response, a Katra court directed the police to submit an "Action Taken Report," intensifying scrutiny on the shrine's disaster preparedness protocols.

-Paradoxically, the incident unfolded amid the Board's proactive initiatives to address such geological risks.
-Just months earlier, on April 8, 2025, the SMVDSB entered into a tripartite Memorandum of Understanding (MoU) aimed at enhancing slope stability along the yatra route.
+Earlier, on April 8, 2025, the SMVDSB entered into a tripartite Memorandum of Understanding (MoU) aimed at enhancing slope stability along the yatra route.
 The agreement involved the Shrine Board, THDC India Limited (THDCIL) as the technical consultant for geotechnical evaluations, and the Geological Survey of India (GSI) for comprehensive geological surveys, signaling a forward-looking commitment to engineering safeguards.

-Complementing these efforts, in June 2025, the Board issued an electronic Notice Inviting Tender (e-NIT) for an innovative afforestation drive leveraging drone technology.
+In June 2025, the Board issued an electronic Notice Inviting Tender (e-NIT) for an afforestation drive leveraging drone technology.
 The project targets the seeding of 183 hectares across the "hard-to-reach terrains" of the Trikuta Hills, employing aerial seed dispersal to foster vegetation cover, combat soil erosion, and bolster environmental resilience in the ecologically fragile zone.
-These measures reflect the ongoing tension between the shrine's surging popularity and the imperative for sustainable management amid a changing climate.
+These measures reflect the ongoing tension between the shrine's popularity and the need for sustainable management in a changing climate.

-The executive tasks of the SMVDSB are conducted by a chief executive officer, additional chief executive officer, joint chief executive officer, deputy chief executive officer, assistant chief executive officers, multiple section heads and managers and supervisors.